 - Proven Yield Potential.
 Use variety trial information.
 Click here for MSSOY variety selection tool and here for links to the Midsouth states' variety trial information.
 Click here for links to private company variety trait data, and here for the MSU-ES variety short list. - Maturity Group.
 Select based on desired length of growing season and drought and pest avoidance potential.
 Click here for details.
 Click here for details about SOYMAP and directions for its use to select appropriate MG for a given location and planting date. - Resistance to nematodes and diseases.
 For varietal reaction to pests, click here for Mississippi ratings and here for Arkansas ratings.
-Univ. of Arkansas ratings for soybean varietal performance in a root knot nematode-infested field can be found here. - Herbicide resistance traits.
+Univ. of Arkansas ratings for soybean varietal performance in a root knot nematode-infested field can be found here.
+Click here for links to private company data that provide nematode resistance ratings/information for those varieties. - Herbicide resistance traits.
 Use all available varietal herbicide resistance traits to ensure that the largest number of MOA's can be used for weed management in soybeans.
 For ratings of varietal susceptibility to metribuzin which may be applied preemergence in some weed control systems, click here.
 Click here for issues associated with use of auxin herbicides on resistant soybean varieties. - Iron Deficiency Chlorosis (IDC).
 Click here for information about this malady in soybean, on what field sites to expect it, and for variety ratings in Mississippi trials.
 See the MSPB Scouting Guide, pages 100-101, for pictures of IDC symptoms.
 Use resistant/tolerant varieties on sites that have soil properties that will result in IDC-promoting conditions.
-The link to above private/com/pany/variety/trait/data will likely be the best source for this information.
+The link to above private company variety trait data will likely be the best source for this information.
 However, not all varieties within a company list will have IDC ratings.